Dan Gutman

 Dan Gutman (born October 19, 1955) is an American writer, primarily of children's fiction.

-His works include the Baseball Card Adventures children's book series that began with Honus & Me, and the My Weird School series.
+His works include the Baseball Card Adventures children's book series that began with Honus & Me, The Genius Files series, and My Weird School series.

 Early life and education

 Gutman was born in New York City, moving with his family a year later to Newark, New Jersey, where on June 1, 1968, his father abandoned the family.
 His homemaker mother Adeline became a secretary and cared for Dan and his older sister, Lucy.
 After Vailsburg High School in Newark, Gutman graduated from Rutgers University with a degree in psychology in 1977.
 He began a graduate program in psychology, but dropped out and moved to New York City in 1980 to pursue a writing career.

 Career

+Video Games Player / Computer Games

+After moving to New York City, Gutman worked as a magazine editor and columnist focused on computing.
+He founded and edited the magazine Video Games Player (renamed to Computer Games from its fourth issue until the end of its publication), which ran for 10 issues from 1982 to 1985.
+The magazine covered personal computer games, video game consoles, and arcade games, including news, company profiles, interviews, hints and tips, humor, and reviews.
+The magazine published an initial successful issue in 1982, and then began publishing bi-monthly.
+From issue 3, its managing editor was Shay Addams.
+Video Games Player was one of only a few magazines dedicated to the arcade and video game industry in the early 1980s, and played a role in shaping video game culture.